Hours & Admission

 Closed Tuesday, Wednesday, and major holidays.

 Walking Tour of the Historic Noho Neighborhood, second and fourth Sunday of each month, 12:30 p.m.
 (March through November).

 - Guided Tours are approximately 50-60 minutes; visitors are welcome to stay longer following the tour.

-- There are no reservations for to tour the museum for groups smaller than 10 people.
+- There are no reservations for groups smaller than 10 people.
 Groups of 10 or more must call in advance to schedule a group program.

 - Visitors who take the Self-Guided Tour spend 30-90 minutes in the Museum.